nextpyp/pyp/docs/workshop/nysbc_day1.rst

 .. nextpyp:: Edit Particle Picking Parameters

-  * Click into the settings of the :bdg-primary:`Particle-Picking` block
+  * Click into the settings of the :bdg-secondary:`Particle-Picking` block

     - Set ``Particle radius (A)`` to 80